 - View acquisition – When your live stream is finished, your video is saved to YouTube’s massive video library.
 Given that YouTube is the second-most popular search engine (after Google, of course), users can easily locate and watch your video long after your live event is complete.

 - Video quality – YouTube has a high technical ceiling when it comes to video quality, allowing users to stream in resolutions up to 4K at 60 fps.
 If a premier-quality live video stream is your goal – and your network can support the required bandwidth – then YouTube is the platform for you.
-(If you’re not sure what quality to configure your live stream, check out our infographic Live streaming upload bandwidth – how much do I need?)
+(If you’re not sure what quality to configure your live stream, check out our post about live streaming bandwidth requirements)

 - Engagement – Since YouTube is designed as a video platform, users come to YouTube with the intention of consuming video content.
 More video-conscious viewers means a higher likelihood of video engagement.
 By contrast, Facebook offers video as an addition to existing social media activities (status updates, messaging, sharing etc), so users have the option to ignore live video in their news feeds entirely.

 YouTube is your best bet if your live stream contains subject matter that appeals to a broad audience.
 Why?
 Because a broad topic is more likely to attract viewers, and more views equals more money!
 General topic videos are also better indexed by YouTube (with proper keywords and search terms!) and are therefore more easily searchable by viewers.

 However, as mentioned before, monetization isn’t for everyone.
 For example, if you’re a traditional “brick and mortar” business trying to promote a product or service with your content, using a pre-roll advertisement (promoting a different product or service) may not be in your best interest.